Heinrich-Barth/meccg-online/RADME_translations.md

 # Translation Information

 Currently, the platform is only available in English.
-However, there is a `dictionary.csv` file available that is used to load supported languages.
+However, this is to be changed!

+A langauge switcher already exists and makes use of a [./data-local/dictionary.csv](data-local/dictionary.csv) file to load supported languages and their translated texts.

 ## Edit Translations